deadLabCary/Gora-et-al-2025/metadata.md

 ## Folders
 - amazon
   - climVars
     - `.Rdata` files for each month-year combination from 1971-2019.
-This is the output from parsing the netcdf files and isolating our target variables of CAPE (cape thresholds) and VPD.
+This is an output from `scripts/parseClimData.R`, which parses the netcdf files and isolates the target variables of CAPE (cape thresholds) and VPD.
   - Datasets and codes used
     - This is directly from the supplemental data for [Feng et al 2023](https://www.nature.com/articles/s41467-022-35570-1).
   - figures